StephanHCB/go-generator-cli/README.md

 with the `item` variable set to the value you provided under `with_items`.
 These values can also be a whole yaml data structure, you simply access it as `{{ .item.some.field }}`.

+_At this time, it is not possible to dynamically assign the full list in with_items from a variable, so you can not dynamically determine the number of render runs._

+Note how you can add a `condition` that will be evaluated for the template.
+Inside it, you can use variables, or even `item`.
+If the condition evaluates to any one of `0`, `false`, `skip`, `no` the template will not be rendered.
+Note that the empty string counts as true, that means that if you do not specify a condition, the template is rendered.

 Also note how output directories are created for you on the fly if they don't exist.

 The [golang template language](https://golang.org/pkg/text/template/#example_Template) is pretty